lmuntaner/tech-introduction-product-people/docs/development/environments.md

 The development environment is the copy of the project where the developers work and add their changes.

-Most of the environment might be running in their local computer.
+In this environment the project is -usually- running in the local computer.

 ### Testing environment

-Once the changes made from the developers are finished, they need to be tried by a person.
+Once the changes made from the developers are finished, they need to be tried by a someone.

 This is where manual testing usually comes.
-A new copy of the project is created where a person will be able to check whether the project works as expected.
+A new copy of the project is created where the tester is able to check whether the project works as expected.

-When a problem is found a report can be made for the developer to fix it before moving on to the end users.
+When a problem is found a report can be made for the developer to fix it before moving on to the end user.

 This environment is also used to execute the software that will test the software.